ETHorHIL/plonk-with-plookup/readme.md

 ## Todo List

+1. Check if I am using the correct function to switch from evaluation to coefficient representations.
+2. Check if Typechecks in `verifier_algo` are really not needed.
-1. Modularize the code by breaking down the `prover_algo` function into smaller, more focused functions.
+3. Breake down the `prover_algo` function into smaller, more focused functions.
-2. Use more descriptive variable names to improve readability.
+4. Use more descriptive variable names.
-3. Replace `for` loops with iterators and functional programming techniques for more concise and readable code.
+5. Replace `for` loops with iterators.
-4. Use type aliases for complex types to make the code more readable.
+6. Use type aliases for complex types.

 ## Contributing